 These Hostels usually cater to students or young people and are normally supported by charitable organizations schools or universities.
 Hostelling International, or HI, is the largest such organization.
 These tend to be used for students on school tours or foreign students who spend a semester abroad.

 2. Backpacker hostels

-These are the most common type of hostels and are designed to cater to budget-conscious travelers, particularly backpackers.
-They typically offer dormitory-style accommodation with shared bathrooms and communal areas, providing an affordable and social environment for travelers to connect and share experiences.
+These are the most common type of hostels and are designed to cater to budget-conscious travellers, particularly backpackers on a tight budget.
+They typically offer dormitory-style accommodation with shared bathrooms and communal areas, providing an affordable and social environment for travellers to connect and share experiences.

 These hostels are run independently, providing a place to sleep for backpackers.
 Each Backpacker hostel normally has its own niche (such as running tours, events etc.).
 They normally have far more character and personality.
 These hostels are my favorite ones.
 Also staying at one of these hostels, you will be supporting local businesses.